Have Large Vision-Language Models Mastered Art History?: Predicting Artistic Attributes with VLMs

 \subsection{Evaluation}

 To evaluate CLIP's predictions, we identify the art style, author, and year whose text embeddings are closest to the image embedding and compare them to the ground-truth labels.
-Differently, language assistants, such as LLaVA, Open GPT-4o, generate varying text lengths.
-To evaluate these, we parse the output texts in a post-processing step.
-We use CLIP's text encoder to encode the parsed text and ground-truth descriptions, such as ``This painting belongs to the \([category]\) style."
-Finally, we measure the cosine similarity between the encoding of the model's output and ground-truth descriptions.
-The ground-truth label whose encoding is closest to the output's encoding is considered the model's prediction.
-This strategy is particularly useful when models output detailed descriptions of the painting's style rather than the style label.
-Even when we constrain the model to output a style label, post-processing may still be necessary if the output is close but not identical to the exact wording in the ground-truth, e.g., “\textit{romantic}” vs. “\textit{romanticism}".
+For language assistants like LLaVA and GPT-4o, which generate varying text lengths, we analyze the output texts in a post-processing step.
+For this analysis, we deploy the pre-trained Llama 3.2 language model (3B parameters) \cite{meta2024llama} to extract predicted style, author, and time period from the textual description output by the VLMs.
+Finally, we map the predictions to the exact ground-truth labels using the Jaro-Winkler text distance metric \cite{jaro1989advances,winkler1990string}.
+This step is necessary when the output is correct but not identical to the exact wording in the ground-truth, e.g., “\textit{Neoclassical}” vs. “\textit{Neoclassicism}”.
+Predictions without a ground-truth match are left unchanged for detailed examination.